E2FL: Equal and Equitable Federated Learning: Background

 \section{Background}

 \paragraph{Federated Learning:} In FL~\citep{mcmahan2017communication, kairouz2019advances, konevcny2016federated}, $N$ clients collaborate to train a global model without directly sharing their data.
 In round $t$, the service provider (server) selects $n$ out of $N$ total clients and sends them the most recent global model $\theta^t$.
 Each client trains a local model for $E$ local epochs on their data starting from the $\theta^t$ using stochastic gradient descent (SGD).
-Then the client send back the calculated gradients ($\triangledown_k$ for $k$th client) to the server.
+Then the client sends back the calculated gradients to the server.
 The server then aggregates the collected gradients and updates the global model for the next round.
-FL can be either cross-device or cross-silo~\citep{kairouz2019advances}.
-In cross-device FL, N is large (from few thousands to billions) and only a small fraction of clients is chosen in each FL training round, i.e., $n \ll N$.
-By contrast, in cross-silo FL, N is moderate (up to 100) and all clients are chosen in each round, i.e., $n = N$.

-\paragraph{Rank-based Federated Learning:} Federated Rank Learning (FRL)~\cite{mozaffari2021frl} is a novel approach to perform FL that is built on a novel learning paradigm called \emph{supermasks}~\citep{DBLP:conf/nips/ZhouLLY19, ramanujan2020what}.
-Specifically, in FRL, clients collaborate to find a \emph{subnetwork} within a \emph{randomly initialized} neural network (this is in contrast to conventional FL where clients collaborate to \emph{train} a neural network).
-The goal of training in FRL is to collaboratively identify a supermask, which is a binary mask of 1's and 0's, that is superimposed on the random neural network to obtain the final subnetwork.
+\paragraph{Rank-based Federated Learning:} Federated Rank Learning (FRL)~\cite{mozaffari2021frl} is an approach to perform FL that is built on a novel learning paradigm called \emph{supermasks}~\citep{DBLP:conf/nips/ZhouLLY19, ramanujan2020what}.
+Specifically, in FRL, clients collaborate to find a \emph{subnetwork} within a \emph{randomly initialized} neural network (the supernetwork), where this is in contrast to conventional FL where clients collaborate to \emph{train} neural network parameter weights.
+The goal of training in FRL is to collaboratively identify a supermask $M_g$, which is a binary mask of 1's and 0's, that is superimposed on the random neural network to obtain the final subnetwork, i.e., $\theta^w \bigodot M_g$ where $\theta^w$ is showing the weight parameters for supernetwork. $M_g$ contains the edges of top $k$ ranks, i.e., edges in top $k$ ranks (layer-wise) get '1' in the binary mask, and others get '0' in the mask.
+We use $k=50\%$ in this work to find a subnetwork of 50\% of the original size.
 The subnetwork is then used for downstream tasks, e.g., image classification, hence it is equivalent to the global model in conventional FL.
-Note that in entire FRL training, weights of the network do not change.
+Note that in entire FRL training, weights of the network ($\theta^w$) do not change.